PTworkowski/e_school/README.md

 <h1>E-dukacja</h1>

-*E-Learning platform to organization online classes.*
+*A platform supporting students and teachers in online learning.*

 # Index:
 1. [Installation](#installation)